Tennessee Titans vs. Houston Texans NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Titans stats and trends

-- Tennessee is 1-1 against the spread and 1-1 overall when the team churns out over 385.9 yards.
+- When Tennessee churns out more than 385.9 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Titans have 12 giveaways this season, while the Texans have 14 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Texans.